askui/askui-dev-docs/docs/versioned_docs/version-0.18.0/general/01-Getting Started/guide-how-askui-works.md

     - to receive the annotation, e.g. detected elements.

 To use the **AskUI Control Client**, user credentials are required.
 User credentials can be obtained via our __AskUI Studio__.
-Please [fill out this form](https://www.askui.com/demo) to schedule a demonstration or request a trial to obtain access to __AskUI Studio__.
+Please [sign up for a 7-day free trial](https://www.app.askui.com) or [fill out this form](https://www.askui.com/demo) to schedule a demonstration.

 See our [API documentation](../02-Components/askui-ui-control-client.md) for more information on this component.